 Nearly 5000 emails sent to local election candidates on first day of Space for Cycling campaign

-- Tagged with: local elections, space for cycling, candidates
+- Tagged with: candidates, space for cycling, local elections

 Members of the public sent nearly 5000 messages to their council election candidates in the first 24 hours of the London Cycling Campaign's Space for Cycling campaign, which is calling for 624 ward-specific cycling improvements.